 So if, like me, you’ve been considering learning how to read tarot cards, there’s no better time to start than right now!
-Here’s a list of books to help you get started.
+Here’s a list of the best books on tarot cards for beginners to help you get started.

 This is a great comprehensive overview to get you started with reading tarot.
 It includes card meanings, spreads, and basic information about how to give readings for yourself and others.